 - 1 teaspoon Corn starch optional

-- Powder food colouring optional
+- Powdered food coloring optional

 - ½ teaspoon White vinegar optional

-- Decorate with cream and fresh fruit
+- Decorate with sugarfree whipped cream and fresh raspberries

 US customary cup measurement is an indicative figure only.
 Measure the ingredients with a digital scale by weight (gram).
 Baking is art but also science which requires precision and accuracy.